 You may be able to prevent bursitis from happening or coming back.

-- Continue your home treatment with rest, ice, pain relievers, and gentle exercises.
+- Continue home treatment with rest, ice, pain relievers, and gentle exercises.

-- When you are ready to try the activity that caused the pain, start slowly and do it for short periods or at a slower speed.
-Warm up before and stretch after the activity.
-Increase your activity slowly, and stop if it hurts.
-Use ice afterward to prevent pain and swelling.
+- When you're ready to try the activity that caused the pain, start slowly and do it for short periods or at a slower speed.

-- Change the way you do activities with repeated movements that may strain your muscles or joints.
+- Change the way you do activities with repeated movements.
 For example:

 - If using a certain tool has caused bursitis, start switching hands or change the grip size of your tool.

-- If sitting for long periods has caused bursitis, get up and walk around every hour.
+- If you sit for long periods, get up and walk around every hour.

-- If certain activities at work may be causing bursitis, talk to your human resources department about other ways of doing your job, equipment changes, or other job assignments.
+- If certain activities at work are causing bursitis, talk to your human resources department about other ways of doing your job, equipment changes, or other job assignments.